Roundworm - Treating a roundworm infection

 - skin rash

 - flatulence (excessive wind)

-Piperazine is recommended for babies aged 3-11 months.
+Piperazine is recommended for babies aged three to 11 months.
 It is available as a powder that you dissolve in water.
 Most children only require a single dose.

 Side effects of piperazine can include: